pebblescape/pebblerunner/README.md

 First, you need Docker.
 Then you can pull the image from the public index:

-	$ docker pull pebbles/pebblebuilder
+	$ docker pull pebbles/pebblerunner

 When you run the container, it always expects a with your app source mounted at /pushed.
 So let's run it from a local app repo and produce a runnable image:

-	$ id=$(docker run -v $currentdir:/pushed -i pebbles/pebblebuilder --skip-runit -- /builder/build.sh)
+	$ id=$(docker run -v $currentdir:/pushed -i pebbles/pebblerunner build)
 	$ docker wait $id
 	$ docker commit $id $appname

-We run pebblebuilder, wait for it to finish using the id it gave us, then commit the finished container as the app image.
+We run pebblerunner, wait for it to finish using the id it gave us, then commit the finished container as the app image.
 If we attached to the container with `docker attach` we could also see the build output as you would with Heroku:

-	$ id=$(docker run -d -v $currentdir:/pushed -i pebbles/pebblebuilder --skip-runit -- /builder/build.sh)
+	$ id=$(docker run -d -v $currentdir:/pushed -i pebbles/pebblerunner build)
 	$ docker attach $id
 	$ test $(docker wait $id) -eq 0
 	$ docker commit $id $appname > /dev/null

-The built image can then simply be run with no arguments to have runit run all services defined in the Procfile or the default services:
+The built image can then simply be run with `start` to have runit run all services defined in the Procfile or the default services:

-	$ docker run -i pebbles/mike
+	$ docker run -i pebbles/mike start

 Or run a one time command in the image: